Skip Navigation

 Common Mites of Your Rabbit and Small Animal Part I: Fur Mites

-Fur mites, or "walking dandruff," affect mainly rabbits, but also guinea pigs, hedgehogs, rodents, cats, and dogs.
-Although an uncommon host for the mite, these mites can also be transmitted to humans.
-The mites are nonburrowing skin parasites.
-On close observation of an infested pet, movement of the dandruff is visible caused by the mites moving underneath the scales.
-There are different species of fur mites that cross over and infest all pets and others that are specific to certain animals.
+Fur mites, or "walking dandruff," are nonburrowing skin parasites that affect mainly rabbits, but can also affect guinea pigs, hedgehogs, rodents, cats, dogs, etc. It is uncommon for humans to be a host for mites, but there have been some cases where mites have been transmitted to humans.
+On close observation of an infested animal, movement of the dandruff is visible, which is caused by the mites moving underneath the scales.
+There are different species of fur mites that can be transmitted and infest your household pets.
+There are also mite species that are specific to certain animals.

 Types of Mites

-There are three common species of Cheyletiella mites that affect cats, dogs, and rabbits.
-They are Cheyletiella yasguri, C. blakei, and C. parasitivorax.
-They are typically found on dogs, cats, and rabbits, respectively.
-Although each is more specific to a particular species, all three have the potential to cross over to other host species.
+Three common species of Cheyletiella mites are Cheyletiella yasguri, C. blakei, and C. Parasitivorax, which are typically found on dogs, cats, and rabbits, respectively.
+Although each is more specific to a particular species, all three have the potential to be transmitted to other host species.

-A mite common only to laboratory colonies of guinea pigs is Chrodiscoides cavaie, also known as "static lice."
-These mites firmly attach to the hindquarters and the "lice" are actually eggs.
+A mite that is only common to laboratory colonies of guinea pigs is Chrodiscoides cavaie, also known as "static lice."
+These mites firmly attach to the hindquarters, and the "lice" are actually eggs.

-These mites are non-burrowing, living in the fur (pelage), and feed off of the keratin layer of the skin.
-Pale yellow to white, the mites cause skin irritation, usually along the back of the animal, caused by a digesting enzyme excreted by the mite.
-This enzyme partially dissolves the skin, letting the mite eat the dissolved skin and causes the irritation to the animal.
+Cheyletiella sp. and Chrodiscoides cavaie are non-burrowing, living in the fur (pelage), and feed off of the keratin layer of the skin.
+The mites can appear pale yellow to white and cause skin irritation.
+Irritation occurs along the back of the animal, caused by a digesting enzyme excreted by the mite.
+This enzyme partially dissolves the skin, letting the mite eat the dissolved skin which causes skin irritation to the animal.

 The signs and treatment for all Cheyletiella mites and static lice are the same, so identifying the species is not relevant.
-These mites can also infest humans but are considered transient because they cannot complete their life cycle on humans.
+These mites can also be transmitted to humans but are considered transient because they cannot complete their life cycle on humans.

 Transmission

 Direct contact with an infested animal is the most common way to pick up mites.
-Since the mites can also survive off a host for a few days to weeks in the environment, they can also be picked up through contact with bedding, toys, grooming equipment or other objects carrying the mites.
+The mites can survive off a host for a few days to weeks on the surface of the host's skin.
+They can be transmitted through contact with bedding, toys, grooming equipment, or other objects carrying the mites.

 Life Cycle

-The life cycle of mites is about three weeks and takes place entirely on one host.
+The life cycle of Cheyletiella sp. and Chrodiscoides cavaie is approximately three weeks and the entire life cycle takes place entirely on one host.
 A female adult mite will lay eggs on the host animal.
 The eggs hatch into larvae, developing into nymphs, and then into adults.

-An adult mite is very small, ranging from 0.3 mm to 0.5 mm, with eight legs.
-Feeding off of the keratin layer of the skin and in order to digest the skin, the mites secrete an enzyme that actually dissolves a small part of the skin.
-This is what causes the itchy, hair loss, scabs, and discomfort.
+An adult mite is small, ranging from 0.3 mm to 0.5 mm, with eight legs.
+The mites secrete an enzyme that dissolves a small part of the Keratin layer of the skin.
+This is what causes itching, hair loss, scabs, and discomfort.

 Signs and Symptoms